jaredly/j2/Roadmap.md

 so
 here's a thing

-- [ ] when in the analyze phase, it's nice to be able to know what the ID is of the current toplevel type, for resolving rescursion.
+- [x] when in the analyze phase, it's nice to be able to know what the ID is of the current toplevel type, for resolving rescursion.
-- [ ] ummm wait EnumCase needs to be decoratable.
+- [x] ummm wait EnumCase needs to be decoratable.
 RecordItem will need to be too.
-- [ ] alsooo what about

-- [ ] detect all kinds of more issues
+- [x] detect all kinds of more issues
-	- [ ] enum reusing tags
+	- [x] enum reusing tags
 	- [x] get type checking of recursive types working!
 	- [x] prevent infinite loop types from borking things
-		- [ ] add an annotation to make it obvious?
+		- [x] add an annotation to make it obvious?
 			- like, if this type is just infinitely recursive, pull the plug
 			- yes definitely do that.